MaxMaeder/Python-Notes/index.md

 - 'Protected' attributes/methods are declared `_like_this`
 - 'Public' attributes/methods are declared `like_this`

-## Polymorphism, Inheritance, and Typing
+## Typing and Polymorphism
-### Typing
+### Type System
 - Python uses **duck typing**: where an object is considered compatible with a given type if it has all the methods and attributes that the type requires
   - Example: anything can be iterated over as long as it implements 2 required methods
-- We can give arguments, return values, and attributes **type hints** to improve readability and allow for some static type checking/better intellisense
+- We can give arguments, return values, variables, and attributes **type hints** to improve readability and allow for some static type checking/better intellisense
   - These hints don't actually *do anything* at runtime

 Example: adding type hints to a function's arguments & return value: